yyuyi/ConstantComparativeAnalysis/README.md

   - Optionally click “Refine Text” to preview polished background/framework before running

 ## How It Works
-- Segmentation: LangChain `RecursiveCharacterTextSplitter` (default ~500 tokens per segment).
+- Segmentation: LangChain `RecursiveCharacterTextSplitter` with user-selectable chunk sizes (1000, 2000, 3000, 4000, or 5000 tokens; default 3000).
 - Vector DB: in‑memory ChromaDB with OpenAI `text-embedding-3-small`.
 Retrieval `k` is fixed (`config.RAG_K_DEFAULT`).
 - Open coding: returns 1–3 codes per segment.
 For each code, the agent also returns a single verbatim sample quote (1–2 sentences copied directly from the segment text).
 - Axial coding: clusters codes into categories with names/descriptions and members `{transcript, segment_number}`; RAG attaches 1–3 quotes per category (trimmed to ≤ 3 sentences).
 No quotes are passed to the axial prompt itself.